 - Get rid of unused plugins, disable them or better delete them completely.

 By the way, if you realize that you need a large number of 3rd party plugins in order to create the site you want, you may not be using the suitable WordPress theme for your purpose.
-In that case you could have a look if you can find WordPress themes that are more suitable based on your personal needs and requirements or at least try to reduce the number of plugins on your website in order to improve the usability and performance of your website.
+In that case you could have a look if you can find WordPress themes that are more suitable based on your personal needs and requirements.
+Or you could at least try to reduce the number of plugins on your website in order to improve the usability and performance of your website.

 Conclusion: Optimize the performance of your WordPress website